worthingtonse/worthingtonse/README.md

 Here are some ideas to get you started:
 ![Image of a 5 CC Note](https://github.com/worthingtonse/worthingtonse/blob/main/Fives_2%20_preview.jpeg)

-- 🔭 I’m currently working on CloudCoin.
+- 🔭 I’m currently working on QSockets.
 - 💬 Ask me about The Theory of Perfect Money...
 - 📫 How to reach me: CloudCoin@Protonmail.com
 -->